-Recent changes in the global labour market have affected traditional labour dispute resolution methods.
-The place of adversarial rights-based processes, such as labour tribunals or arbitration, is not in dispute, but there is also a growing recognition of the value of effective consensus-based dispute-resolution methods, including conciliation and mediation.
-Nowadays, conciliation/mediation plays an important role in the way in which employers, employees and their representative organizations, including trade unions, arrive at agreed solutions to common problems in the workplace, at enterprise and other levels.
+The recent changes in the global labour market have affected traditional labour-dispute resolution methods.
+The place of adversarial rights-based processes, such as labour tribunals and arbitration, is not in dispute, but there is also a growing recognition of the value of effective consensus-based dispute-resolution methods, including conciliation and mediation.
+Nowadays, conciliation/mediation plays an important role in the way in which employers, employees and their representative organizations, including trade unions, find agreed solutions to common problems in the workplace, at enterprise and other levels.

 The course will be conducted online, from 6 to 26 September 2021 and will last three weeks.
 The overall time involvement is of approximately 35 hours.

 Participants will be given access to a dedicated e-platform on the E-Campus, the e-learning portal of the ITCILO, accessible through a laptop or any portable device.

 On this e-platform, participants will find the resources and the activities related to the five modules of the course.
 Every module includes recorded videos, reading material, interactive resources, practical exercises and other group activities linked to conciliation/mediation.
 The learning will be interactive and facilitated by a tutor, who will provide guidance and clarifications on topics and activities.

 Every week, between two and three live webinars (one per module) will be organised using the programme Zoom.
 The webinars will last two hours each and will include theoretical explanations complemented by individual reflection activities, plenary discussions, group works and other activities highly interactive.
 The participation to the webinars is not mandatory.
 For those participants who are not in the position to join the live sessions, recordings will be made available.

 At the end of the course, participants will be asked to complete a final course work consisting of an essay which will offer them the possibility to receive a Certificate of Participation.